neerajmenon/Mobility-Expansion/README.md

 Usage:
 Clone the repository, clear the generated folder as that is where the outputs will accumulate.

-The "tl***" folders container tiger line shapefiles for the Census Block Groups
+The tl_ folders container tiger line shapefiles for the Census Block Groups

 The .csv files contain the US EPA Smart Location Database, filtered for Northern KY and Cincinnati